bhpcv252/contri-calculator/README.md

 ### Example

 ```
-Enter the final amount which was spent? : 1000
+Enter the final amount which was spent: 1000
 ```

 ```